 Entrance exam, Colloquium Doctum

-If you pass the Colloquium Doctum and submit the requested proof of language proficiency, you will qualify for enrolment in the bachelor’s programme.
+If you pass the Colloquium Doctum and submit the requested proof of language proficiency, you will qualify for admission to the bachelor’s programme.

-Maastricht University offers a year-long Foundation Programme that helps international students meet admission requirements.
+If you are an international prospective student applicant, and you do not meet the admission requirements, then you may be eligible for the Foundation Programme.
 The Foundation Programme will provide you with intensive training in academic skills, courses relevant to your chosen bachelor's programme, and English language skills (depending on your level).

-After successfully completing the Foundation Programme, you will be eligible for admission to this bachelor’s programme.
-Additionally, the Foundation Programme offers support outside of the classroom and organizes events that will help you make new friends and adjust to life in the Netherlands and at Maastricht University.
+After successfully completing the Foundation Programme, you will qualify for admission to this bachelor’s programme.
+Additionally, the Foundation Programme offers support outside of the classroom and organises events that will help you make new friends and adjust to life in the Netherlands and at Maastricht University.

 If you have followed university or higher vocational education before, you may qualify for exemptions.
 This means you can use the results you obtained elsewhere for your programme at Maastricht University.

 In practice, requests for exemptions from regular courses and skills training courses are rarely approved.
 Only exemption from the 30 ECTS credits in the free fifth semester is possible.